SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Braekerctf/Braekerctf.md

     app.run(host='0.0.0.0', port=80)
 ```

-- The goal of this challenge is to read flag.txt.After reading the source code,I noticed that the webpage is vulnerable to command injection because the
-the os method `popen` executes shell commands on the server.
+- The goal of this challenge is to read flag.txt.After reading the source code,I noticed that the webpage is vulnerable to command injection because the os method `popen` executes shell commands on the server.

             # Execute binary if it exists and is executable